Perhaps more than any other sector, the automotive industry must pay attention to labor continuity.

 While many U.S. manufacturers are planning for long-term solutions, business should also be incorporating short-term solutions to help source qualified personnel for unexpected and more immediate needs.

-Take Control of Labor Continuity
+Take Control of Labor Shortages

 Other threats, such as local labor shortages, may be easier to predict and address but still present you with uncertainty and risk.
 What's under your control is how well prepared you are and how decisively and quickly you respond.